NikilManikandan/GraspEase/README.md

 ---

-## Application Layer (Flutter + Google Technologies)
+## Application Layer (Android + Google Technologies)
-The system includes a **Flutter-based application** that provides a smooth **cross-platform interface** (Android/iOS-ready and extensible).
-The app is designed to be intuitive for daily use while supporting rehabilitation workflows.
+The system includes a **Android-based application**, designed to be intuitive for daily use while supporting rehabilitation workflows.

-### AI-Enabled Motion Visualization
-The application supports **AI-enabled motion visualization** for:
-- **Real-time tracking of hand movement**
-- Monitoring **rehabilitation progress**
-- Enabling data-driven feedback for therapy improvement

 ---